-The museum opened for one Sunday a month and was run solely by volunteers under the curatorship of Mike and Lorna Delanoy (Craig’s parents) who received MBE’s for their services to museums and raising money for good causes.
+The museum opened for one Sunday a month and was run solely by volunteers under the curatorship of Mike and Lorna Delanoy (Craig’s parents).
+They received MBEs for their service to museums and for raising money for good causes.

 The collection grew and after being in Mike and Lorna’s garden until the early 1990s (main image), the museum was moved in 1995 to the site where Denny Abbey stands, just off the A10 between Cambridge and Ely.
 It re-opened in 1997 in renovated farm buildings with a new education block.
 The museum collection covers village and farming life of rural Cambridgeshire including large machinery and domestic items.

 Since then, additions have included converting an 1850s farm labourer’s cottage into a 1940s cottage, complete with outdoor privy, re-creating what life was like for a farm workers family.